usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 You must have root (on Linux) or Administrator (on Windows) access on the target system in order to complete the scan, as you will need to copy and run a binary file on the target system.

-.. warning (Linux only):: UForge AppCenter does not support multi-kernels.
+.. warning:: For Linux, UForge AppCenter does not support multi-kernels.
 When scanning a machine with more than one kernel, only the kernel running will be scanned and imported.

 When you run a scan of a system, UForge AppCenter will differentiate between “known” data (OS packages and files that are already part of UForge AppCenter repository) and files that are “unknown”.
 UForge AppCenter does not support more than 10 Gb of compressed "unknown" data.